A new decision method for Intuitionistic Logic by 3-valued non-deterministic truth-tables (pre-print version): Gr atz's decision procedure for

-Therefore, to construct a truth table, compute every partial valuation and remove any non-PLV.
-And this algorithmic process is a sound and complete decision procedure for S4.
-Obviously the soundness and completeness Theorem~\ref{theorem:gratz_an_coan} (and so, the decision procedure) can be extended to inferences in S4 from a finite set of premises, taking into account that $\vdash_{S4}^b$ (and so $\models_{\mathcal{R}(\mathcal{M}_{S4})}$) satisfies the deduction metatheorem.
+Therefore, to construct a truth-table, compute every partial valuation and remove any non-$PLV$ in a finite number of steps.
+This algorithmic process is a sound and complete decision procedure for \sfo.
+Clearly, the soundness and completeness Theorem~\ref{theorem:gratz_an_coan} (and hence the decision procedure) can be extended to inferences in \sfo\ from a finite set of premises, since $\vdash_{S4}^b$ (and thus $\models_{\mathcal{R}(\mathcal{M}_{S4})}$) satisfies the deduction metatheorem.